Recent Contributions to Theories of Discrimination: Learning and Discrimination

 \section{Learning and Discrimination}

-Theories of statistical discrimination rely on the basic assumption that, at the time of hiring, employers imperfectly observe the aptitude of different candidates for the job position being offered.
-Recent contributions take a deeper look into the details of employers' productivity-assessment problems.
+Theories of statistical discrimination (in the context of labor markets) rely on the basic assumption that, at the time of hiring, employers imperfectly observe the aptitude of different candidates for the job position being offered.
+Recent contributions propose models that give more structure to the employer's problem of assessing employees' productivity, often posing the acquisition of information about employees as an endogenous decision.
+An important new insight is that following an optimal information acquisition policy can often lead employers into \emph{learning traps}, in which they acquire more or better information about employees with ``favored identities.''

-Section \ref{sec:screening} considers a a developing literature that relates Phelpsian statistical discrimination to features of employers' learning environments.
-In section \ref{sec:algo}, I discuss two papers that study the discriminatory implications of screening done by myopic algorithms.
-Section \ref{sec:inat} examines worker screening by rationally inattentive employers.
-Finally, in section \ref{sec:team}, I introduce a model where workers signal their underlying productivity through their choice to work in teams or alone.